Global Critical Issues

 Aging Population

 The world is getting older.
-Most of the developed world is seeing an increase in the median age and a decrease in birth rate.
-As our population ages, how does society change?
-How will we become more inclusive?
-How will work, housing, labor, transportation and development change?
-Students today need to be prepared to tackle this tomorrow.
+Most of the developed world is seeing an increase in the median age and a decrease in the birth rate.

 Changing Climate

-The industrial age and the ensuing technological age have lifted billions out of poverty.
+The industrial age and the ensuing technological age lifted billions out of poverty.
 But, the attendant increases in greenhouse gases have led to changes in the global climate: extreme weather, unreliable agricultural yields, increased flooding and droughts and rising sea levels.
 Will there be a spirit of global cooperation for a solution to reducing greenhouse gas emissions?
 What efforts do we need to make for more efficient use of the earth’s resources?

 Gender Equality

-Women make up half of the world’s population.
-But around the globe, the availability of education and a better tomorrow is limited by the restrictions placed on women.
-If the world is going to reach its true potential, we can only do so by empowering everyone.
-Closing the global gender gap by improving access to learning is a job for all of us and key to future economic growth.
-How must our belief systems and societal norms shift for the adoption of an equitable economy?
+Women make up about half of the world’s population.
+But around the globe, the availability of education and a better tomorrow is limited by a lack of women’s rights.
+If the world is going to reach its true potential, it can only happen if we empower everyone.

 high school student performing community health service in Thailand